All Episodes

 I know.

-This is different though, surf or die.
+You know, I, for one, would this is different, though, surf or die.

-They want to dive with them all the time Oh, that's yeah, that's lovely.
+They want to dive with them all the time.

-Um it's so much fun.
+Oh, it's so much fun.

 So much fun.

-But I'd only say this to you they want him destroyed politically.
+But I'd only say this to you: they want him destroyed politically.

 And if you believe anything less than that, you're not seeing the truth and you're not seeing reality.